 \section{Experiments \& Methodology}

 \textbf{Structure of our study.} Our goal is to understand the variables involved in tokenizer construction affecting generation performance at different model scales.
-First, fixing a stage 1 tokenizer, we rigorously study the connection between generation performance and compute scaling, establishing gFID on ImageNet as a consistent generation metric to center our study.\footnote{This consistency is not as present when using gFID on non-ImageNet datasets because the Inception network~\cite{szegedy2015going} is in-distribution on ImageNet.} At the core of this exploration is the rate-distortion trade-off in the stage 1 tokenizer.
-How does changing the stage 1 “rate” (bits per output pixel) affect stage 2 model performance at various scales?
-We study scaling properties with respect to key tokenizer interventions which affect this rate-distortion trade-off.
-Finally, we study a new angle on the rate-distortion which affects compute-optimal generation performance scaling: causally regularized tokenization (CRT).
+First, we fix a stage 1 tokenizer, and study the connection between generation performance (gFID on ImageNet) and compute scaling.
+We study how changing the stage 1 “rate” (bits per output pixel) affect stages 2 model performance at various scales.
+Then we examine a new angle on the rate-distortion which affects compute-optimal generation performance scaling: causally regularized tokenization (CRT).